 The impact: 300% increase in impressions.

 Lesson learned: SEO rewards persistence.
-Regularly updated, well-structured content is key to long-term success.
+Regularly updated, well-structured content is a key to long-term success.

 7. Fixing Pagination

-One day, we noticed a sudden drop in impressions.
-Upon investigation, we found that older articles were no longer accessible due to broken pagination in our article archive pages.
+Through our ongoing maintenance, we noticed a sudden drop in impressions.
+We found that older articles were no longer accessible because the archived pages had broken pagination.

 The impact: Impressions went back to their previous levels.